owulveryck/blog/content/post/xtreme-programming.md

 I the sprint review meeting, of course my own goals were not reached.
 I have passed too many times to work with my colleague to make my complete my own tasks.

-My "product" was enhanced of 2% instead of 5%, but the other product, the one developed in pair, increased of 10%.
-On the average, the quality of the service of the team made a grater gap.
+My "product" was enhanced of 2% instead of 5%, but the other product, the one developed in pair, increased by 10%.
+On the average, the quality of the whole service provided by the team made a grater gap.
 Moreover we were both proud of what we accomplished.
 The code was clean, documented and tested.

 * Learing was amplified